mcneel/compute.rhino3d/docs/deploy.md

 7. We'll pass this token to the bootstrap script in the next step to set the `RHINO_TOKEN` environment variable on the virtual machine.
 Just leave the page open for now.

 ⚠️ _**WARNING:** This token allows anyone with it to charge your team at will.
 Do **NOT** share this token with anyone._

+## 2. Prepare Windows

+To run Compute you'll need a server or virtual machine pre-installed with Windows Server 2019.

+We'll assume you're deploying Compute to one of Amazon's EC2 instances.
+There are a few things to pay attention to when setting up the instance – use this as a guide if you're using a virtual machine from another cloud provider or a physical server.

+* Start with the "Microsoft Windows Server 2019 Base" AMI.
+* The t2.medium instance type (2 vCPU, 4 GB RAM) is recommended.
+* Assign a public ip, or better yet use an [Elastic IP and Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-ec2-instance.html).
+* Set a "Name" tag to help keep track of instances.
+* Configure the security group to allow Compute traffic:
+    * RDP - 3389 TCP
+    * HTTP - 80 TCP
+    * HTTPS - 443 TCP

+Wait for the virtual machine to spin up... ☕️

 ## 3. Install Rhino and Compute